 The Benton Snail Bee Ultimate Serum is fragrance free and has no detectable scent.

-A 35ml bottle of the Benton Snail Bee Ultimate Serum costs around US$26.00.
+A 35ml bottle of the Benton Snail Bee Ultimate Serum costs around USD$26.00.

 The serum expires 6 months after opening and has a two year shelf life.

-As I discovered with my first Benton review, the company name is inspired by the movie The Curious Case of Benjamin Button in which the protagonist reverses the ageing cycle and grows younger with time.
-This reflects Benton’s desire to restore skin back to its original, healthy condition without harmful ingredients.
+The Benton philosophy is to restore skin back to its original, healthy condition without harmful ingredients.
 This product definitely fulfils that objective, a pure and safe formulation verified by CosDNA and EWG resources.
 The gentle and light nature of this oil free serum and absence of fragrance, alcohols, PEGs and harmful chemicals makes it suitable for all skin types even sensitive.
 However, those allergic to bee stings or any other ingredients in the formula should be cautious and patch test first.